 The solicitor contacted the salon and discussed the relevant issues and the salon admitted liability.
 The case was settled out of court.
-In fact, most personal injury claims cases are actually settled out of court.
+Most personal injury claims cases are actually settled out of court.

 The final payout amount that was awarded in this case would have taken into account both general and special damages.

 - General damages – These take into account the physical aspects of the injury, such as the pain and suffering and loss of amenity it has caused and the mental anguish.
 The severity of the injury and any long term affects will be taken into consideration.

 - Special damages – These cover the financial aspect of the injury.
 So these include any extra expenses such as medical and prescription fees, counselling costs, travel costs etc that have been as a direct result of the injury sustained.
 Also any loss of earnings or salary benefits will also be included.